 Your curiosity may be growing at this point.
-A private caregiver for seniors might be an option for you and it may be much simpler to start than you thought.
+A private caregiver for seniors might be an option for you, and it may be much simpler to start than you thought.
 You realize that you have the necessary traits required to work with seniors.
 You could help seniors tomorrow but how and where to put yourself out there is the next step to take.
-You keep thinking but I have no experience, who will hire me with no experience.
+You keep thinking, but I have no experience who will hire me with no experience.

-Turns out many families would hire you based on who you are as a person and your natural affinity to be with seniors.
+It turns out many families would hire you based on who you are as a person and your natural affinity to be with seniors.
 Does it surprise you to know that it is as simple as your comfort level with seniors, and how much empathy you possess?
-Can you do all things you do for yourself on a personal level for a senior?
+Can you do all the things you do for yourself on a personal level for a senior?
 You could help so many seniors with their daily tasks and offer them a better quality of life.

-When you work in memory care your pay tends to be higher due to a higher level of skill and experience required.
+When you work in memory care, your pay tends to be higher due to a higher level of skill and experience required.
 Nothing is stopping you apprenticing with a caregiver who works in memory care.
 Use your free time if you can not afford the time or money to attend training.
-You may want to look at training down the road at night but you can still start right away as a non medical caregiver.
+You may want to look at training down the road at night, but you can still start right away as a non-medical caregiver.

 The sky’s the limit when it comes to becoming a private caregiver.
 You can take it in any direction, and the opportunities will only continue to grow as the year’s progress.
 Seniors need you and all that you have to offer.
 What you don’t know and where to start is often the scariest part.
 You can get the guidance you need at www.wisecaregiving.com